richardjgowers/GCMCbenchmarks/README.md

 3 sets of simulations were performed with all software

- setup1) Only LJ interactions between all components setup2) As 1) but with fluid-fluid electrostatics setup3) As 2) but with solid-fluid electrostatics
+ - Setup 1: Only LJ interactions between all components
+ - Setup 2: As 1) but with fluid-fluid electrostatics
+ - Setup 3: As 2) but with solid-fluid electrostatics

 Creating simulations
 --------------------